tengz-sudo/tengz-sudo.github.io/_pages/covid19.md

 author_profile: true
 ---

 During the pandemic, I was heavily involved in the [response for COVID-19 from Stanford Health](https://med.stanford.edu/covid19.html).
-Our team, a mix of Stanford Engineering + Stanford Hospital faculties and students work closely in a fast pace in dealing with
+Our team, a mix of Stanford Engineering + Stanford Hospital faculties and students worked closely in a fast pace in dealing with
 * Medical resource planning for Stanford Hospital and LPCH
 * Regional pandemic projection